System Design Space

 Alerts fire before expired or invalid secrets become user-facing incidents.

-CI/CD blocks leaks through secret scanning and policy checks.
+CI/CD catches leaks before release — through secret scanning and policy checks, not after the fact in the logs.

 Rotation is tested regularly in staging and through production rotation drills.